MikeyMorg/SemProjectTheSecond/README.md

     for your environment when wanting to run this code.

 ## SemProject
     This subfolder was created when we made our virtual environment.
+This can be ignored/deleted, and you can make your own virtual environment and download all the requirements.
+This can be done by running the command 'pip install -r requirements.txt' in your terminal after creating your virtual environment.

 ## src Folder
     The sub-folder, src, will have our jupyter notebook, titled 'SemProj.ipynb' where we unpacked the data,